 Labour Vs The Coalition on Business

-Since coming into power, the coalition has made a number of cuts to the corporation taxes paid by larger businesses and corporations, stating that this is the ideal way to attract international companies to the UK and boost the British economy.
+Since coming into power, the coalition has made a number of cuts to the corporation taxes paid by larger companies and corporations, stating that this is the ideal way to attract international companies to the UK and boost the British economy.

 According to reports, Miliband has argued that smaller businesses are more deserving of the government’s support, particularly in the current economic climate.
 He stated that the cuts planned by the Labour party would equate to around £450 for every business property.

-Labour has said that the rate cuts will apply to properties with a value of under £50,000, with officials from the party stating that hundreds of thousands of small businesses across the country would be able to enjoy the benefits of the planned business rate cuts.
+Labour has said that the rate cuts will apply to properties with a value of under £50,000, with officials from the party stating that hundreds of thousands of small businesses across the country would be able to enjoy the benefits of the planned rate cuts.